Google Web & App Activity

 Activity from other sites

-If you notice unusual activity in your Web & App Activity that is unrelated to Google Instant predictions, it’s possible that you visited a third-party website or blog that has inserted Google Search or Google Maps onto the page, such as a list of search results, driving directions, or other uses.
-When signed in to Google, these inserted results may be saved in your history, which you can see at www.google.com/history.
+You might have visited a third-party website or blog that has inserted Google Search or Google Maps onto the page, such as a list of search results or driving directions.
+When you're signed in to Google, these inserted results might be saved in your history.

 Activity from non-Google apps

 Some apps may share certain activity with Google to do things like make it easier for you to find information from their app.
-To stop having this information saved to your Web & App Activity, uncheck the box next to "Include history from Chrome and other apps in your Web & App Activity" on the Account History page.
+To stop saving to your Web & App Activity, uncheck the box next to "Include history from Chrome and other apps in your Web & App Activity" on the Account History settings page.

 Other unusual activity

-If neither of the two situations above apply to you, it’s possible that your Google Account is signed in to a public computer where other people can search with your account or someone has accessed your computer or your Google Account.
+If you don't think the history you see is because of the reasons above, it’s possible that your Google Account is signed in to a public computer where other people can search with your account.
 Learn how to keep your account secure.

 Kaley is on the Accounts support team and author of this help page.
 Please leave suggestions below on how to improve her article.